kohesive/solr-undertow/README.md

 solr-undertow
 =============

 Solr running in standalone server - High Performance, tiny, fast, easy, standalone deployment.
-Requires JDK 1.7 or newer.
+Requires JDK 1.7 or newer, Solr 4.1 or newer.
 Less than 4MB download, starts instantly, performs inline or better than all application servers.
-Written in the [Kotlin language](http://kotlinlang.org) for the JVM (a better Java, not as crazy as Scala).
+Written in the [Kotlin language](http://kotlinlang.org) for the JVM (a better Java, not as complex as Scala).

 Releases [are available here](https://github.com/bremeld/solr-undertow/releases) on GitHub.